 Legal Recourse For False Accusations

-Let’s say you have been accused and charged of a crime you didn’t commit or other false criminal accusations – What legal recourse is there for false accusations?
+Let’s say you have been accused and charged of an online crime you didn’t commit or other false criminal accusations – What legal recourse is there for false accusations?

 Keep in mind that if you have been charged with a crime and it has yet to be resolved in the legal system, then you cannot yet file a civil suit for false accusations/allegations.
 It’s only after you have been cleared by court of law and exonerated, that you have the legal right to commence a civil suit for financial compensation.

 Below are the most common types of claims that may be filed in response to having false accusations made about you.